Donnie Elliott: Philadelphia Phillies

 Prior to being drafted by the Philadelphia Phillies in the seventh round of the 1987 draft, Elliott attended Deer Park High School and then San Jacinto College.
 He began his professional career in 1988, as a starting pitcher.
 Pitching for the Martinsville Phillies, he went 4–2 with a 3.66 ERA, striking out 77 batters in 59 innings pitched that season.

 In 1989, he pitched for the Batavia Clippers and Spartanburg Phillies, going a combined 6–4 with a 1.88.
-He did not play affiliated professional baseball in 1990 due to injury.

 Splitting the 1991 season between the Spartanburg Phillies and Clearwater Phillies, Elliott went a combined 11–9 with a 3.25 ERA.
+In a June game against the Sumpter Flyers Elliott struck out a franchise record 17 in 7 2/3 innings.
+The 17 strikeouts were a Spartanburg franchise record and the most of any minor league pitcher in 1991.
 On December 9, he was drafted by the Seattle Mariners in the Rule 5 draft, however he was returned to the Phillies on April 1, 1992.

 Major league season

 On May 28, 1992, he was traded to the Atlanta Braves for Ben Rivera.
 In 1032/3 innings with the Greenville Braves, he went 7–2 with a 2.08 ERA.
 Ranked the ninth best prospect in the Braves organization by Baseball America prior to the 1993 season, he began the year with the Richmond Braves, going 8–5 with a 4.72 ERA with them.
+Twice he came within 4 outs of a no hitter.
+Once against the Toledo Mud Hens and then again against the Scranton Red Barons.
 On July 18, his was traded to the Padres with Melvin Nieves and minor leaguer Vince Moore for Fred McGriff.
 He spent the rest of the year with the Las Vegas Stars, going 2–5 with a 6.37 ERA.
+In an August start against the Phoenix Firebirds he again flirted with a no hitter, having not given up a hit for the first 8 1/3.
+He finished the game with a franchise record 14 strikeouts.
 Overall,. he went 10–10 with a 5.19 ERA.

 April 23, 1994 marked the date of Elliott's major league debut.
 It would end up being his only big league start.
 Coincidentally, the opposing team he was facing was the team that originally drafted him, the Phillies.
 Even more coincidentally, he was facing the pitcher he was traded for on May 28, 1992, Ben Rivera.
 Neither pitcher fared very well in that game, with Elliott lasting only 22/3 innings, giving up two earned runs, four hits and two walks.
 Rivera lasted four innings, allowing seven hits, five earned runs and four walks.
 In the end, the Padres won the game 8–2.
 After being converted to a reliever, Elliott did much better, finishing the season with a 3.27 ERA in 30 total games, with his ERA as a reliever being 2.97.